On This Day April 29

 1974 – President Richard Nixon announces that he will release edited transcripts of taped White House conversations in response to a subpoena in the Watergate scandal.
 The House Judiciary committee insists that he also turn over the tapes.

 1992 – Riots erupt across Los Angeles after four LAPD officers are acquitted in the beating of unarmed African American motorist Rodney King.
 Protesters in south-central L.A. block freeway traffic, wreck and loot shops and set more than 100 fires.
-The rioting continues for five days, and the event sparks a national conversation about racial and economic disparity and police use of force — a debate that still rages today.
+The rioting continues for five days and sparks a national conversation about racial and economic disparities and police brutality — a debate still raging today.

 2004 – The National World War II Memorial opens in Washington, D.C.
 It honors the 16 million people who served as part of the U.S. Armed Forces during World War II, including more than 400,000 who gave the ultimate sacrifice for their country.